pneumosis/keras-flask-deploy-webapp/readme.md

-Instructions are on wwww.pneumosis.com on the contribute to the code tab there currently is no model in the model folder click on ------------- and download the file to the model folder before running
+INSTRUCTIONS ON STARTING

+1. clone and cd into folder

+2. navigate to https://drive.google.com/file/d/1FoyiafvVPgh7wFDb_Y4yMEjp1Oc0ANGm/view?usp=sharing and download the .h5 file

+3. move the .h5 file to the model folder

+4. pip install -r requirements.txt

+5. python3 app.py

+6. navigate to local host 5000